pjotrp/bioruby-alignment/README.md

 ## Command line

-bio-alignment comes with a command line tool, which can apply a number of editing functions on an alignment, and generate textual and HTML output.
+bio-alignment comes with a command line interface (CLI), which can apply a number of editing functions on an alignment, and generate textual and HTML output.
+Note that the CLI does not cover the full library.
+The CLI can be useful for non-Rubyists, pipeline setups, and simply as examples

+Remove bridges (columns with mostly gaps) from an alignment

+    bio-alignment aa-alignment.fa --type aminoacid --edit bridges

+Mask islands (short misaligned 'floating' parts in a sequence)

+    coming soon...

+Mask serial mutations

+    coming soon...

+Remove all sequences consisting of mostly gaps (30% informative) and output to FASTA

+    bio-alignment codon-alignment.fa --type codon --edit info --out fasta

+Remove all sequences containing gaps from an alignment

+    bio-alignment codon-alignment.fa --type codon --edit info --perc 100 --out fasta

 ## Section for developers